-Closed session will ordinarily be held at 5:00 pm or 5:30 pm unless otherwise arranged.
+Closed session will ordinarily be held at 5:30 pm unless otherwise arranged.
 Typically, closed sessions are called to discuss (1) real property negotiations, (2) existing or anticipated litigation, (3) liability claims, (4) labor negotiations, or public employee appointments, (5) evaluations and discipline.

-Closed sessions may involve only members of the legislative body and agency counsel, management and support staff and consultants necessary for consideration of the matter that is the subject of closed session.
-Individuals who do not have an official role in advising the legislative bodyon closed session subject matters must be excluded from closed session discussions.
+Closed sessions may involve only members of the City Council, the City Attorney, the City Manager, City management and support staff, and consultants necessary for consideration of the matter that is the subject of closed session.
+Individuals who do not have an official role in advising the City Councilon closed session subject matters will be excluded from closed session discussions.